microsoft/PowerPlatformConnectors/independent-publisher-connectors/Edatalia sign online/readme.md

 ## Create your connection

-Once you have an account with firmar.online, go to the integration panel and get you API key
+Once you have an account with firmar.online, go to the integration panel and get your API key

 ![Icon](./img/integrationAPI.png)
 ![Icon](./img/APIKey.png)

 Then go to the connector and create the connexion.
 ![Icon](./img/Connexion.png)

 ## Connector methods

 - ### <strong> Send simple document to sign.</strong>
-    Send a document to be signed for one o more recipients.
+    Send a document to be signed for one or more recipients.
 - ### <strong> Send document to sign.</strong>
-    Send multiple document to be signed for one or more recipients
+    Send multiple documents to be signed by one or more recipients.
 - ### <strong> Get envelop details.</strong>
     Get all the information regarding with the envelop including the number of documents.
 - ### <strong> Get evidence signed document.</strong>